K-os: 2007–2010

+In 2007, EMI Music Canada partnered with game developer Digital Chocolate to create Club K-OS, a custom mobile game that promoted k-os, his single "Sunday Morning" and links to purchase the song as a ringtone.
+The game was designed to boost k-os' profile beyond Canada with a planned rollout across Canadian U.S. and European carriers.

 His fourth studio album, entitled Yes!, was released on April 14, 2009.
 Four singles were released from the album.
 They were "4, 3, 2, 1", "Burning Bridges", "I Wish I Knew Natalie Portman" and "Zambony".

 k-os also held an online contest from 2008 to 2009 at Indaba Music in which he provided the public with 11 tracks from the album Yes! to be remixed.
 At the end of the contest, the most voted remixes of each song were selected to be on a remix album of Yes! entitled Yes It's Yours (Fan Remix Album), which is set to be released in the spring of 2009.
 The 11 contest winners were also awarded $1,000 each.

 In April 2009, k-os began the Karma Tour across Canada.
 For this tour, no advance tickets were sold.
 Fans were simply asked to donate what they think the show was worth as they leave the venue.

 In October 2009, k-os paired up with the Stephen Lewis Foundation and their campaign A Dare to Remember to raise money for HIV/AIDS affected families in Africa.
 The musician will return to his old job at The Bay and will help customers select toys in the store's toy department.

 In November 2009, Need for Speed Nitro was released. k-os's song "Fun" was featured on the soundtrack, along with the likes of Taking Back Sunday, Rye Rye, Major Lazer, and others.

-On February 28, 2010, k-os performed at the 2010 Winter Olympics closing ceremony in Vancouver.
-On August 9, 2010, k-os released a follow-up mixtape to Yes!, entitled The Anchorman Mixtape.
+On 28 February 2010, k-os performed at the 2010 Winter Olympics closing ceremony in Vancouver.
+On 9 August 2010, k-os released a follow-up mixtape to Yes!, entitled The Anchorman Mixtape.
 Mainly recorded on his tour bus, it featured leftover tracks from Yes!, as well as new tracks.